About the project

 Restrictions on multi-homing and switching, entry and dynamics

-- Platform competition for exclusivity with a marquee seller (jointly with Gary Biglaiser)
+- Competition for exclusivity of a superior input (jointly with Gary Biglaiser)

 Funding and duration